ashwinsridharan/VideoGamesSales/README.md

 3. On average, games that have been available for a long time are likely to have sold more copies than relatively newer games.

 #### Data Transformation & Selection
-Target: Global Sales
+Target: Global Sales <br>
-Inputs: Genre, Platform, Publisher, Rating, Year of Release, User Score, Critic Score Assessment Method: Average Squared Error
+Inputs: Genre, Platform, Publisher, Rating, Year of Release, User Score, Critic Score <br>
+Assessment Method: Average Squared Error <br>
 After data exploration, we found that the distributions of User Score and Critic Score are quite skewed.
 So we use the log function to transform those 2 variables.
 Then their skewness decreased.
-Besides, we also filtered the rows with missing values in critic scores and user scores.
+Besides, we also filtered the rows with missing values in critic scores and user scores.  <br>

 #### Model Selection
 We tried both decision tree and logistic regression.
 Since there are too many publishers and platforms, logistic regression doesn’t work well, and also it gives us higher error value.
 Thus, we decide to use the decision tree.